 When you copy the OS, applications, and other data together to the USB, you can install Windows programs directly on the new computer, which is faster and saves time.

 All in all, cloning Windows 7 to USB is a perfect note.
 You can boot your computer via USB and use your Windows 7 system even when your computer fails.
-So how to clone Windows 7 to USB?
-Before we start the specific step-by-step guide, let's look at the preparation.

 Do you know how to clone Windows 7 to USB?
 This article lists why you need to clone Windows 7 to USB to help you better understand your needs.
 And it also details the preparation work before cloning and the cloning steps to help you finish cloning successfully.